We all know the song! But what about the reality of a parent who has either relocated with the children or is thinking about doing so?

 (d) request the other party to return the child/ren.

-If you do not want the other parent to relocate, or alternatively want them to return, and they persists with their intentions to relocate or refuse to return, invite them to mediation.
-In some circumstances where the relocating parent has already relocated, you may be able to skip inviting them to mediate the issue and proceed to directly to Step 3 (recovery).
+If you do not want the other parent to relocate, or alternatively want them to return, and they persist with their intentions to relocate or refuse to return, invite them to mediation.
+In some circumstances where the relocating parent has already relocated, you may be able to skip inviting them to mediate the issue and proceed directly to Step 3 (recovery).

 Apply to the Federal Circuit Court of Australia for any of the following orders: -